All Episodes

 Shouldn't people have been expecting with energy costs going up?

-Shouldn't people experts have been expecting that other prices would go up as well?
+Shouldn't people, experts, have been expecting that other prices would go up as well?

 And again, ladies and gentlemen, it is just unconscionable what we are doing to our children.

-Uh in California, it's happening.
+In California, it's happening.

-After their communities cut back on busing, health advocates long have encouraged students to walk, of course, stressing the fitness benefits, but the scruel and transportation officials say they fear that abruptly reducing bus service could lower attendance rates.
+But the screwal and transportation officials say they fear that abruptly reducing bus service could lower attendance rates, increase traffic congestion.

 How's that with fewer buses on the road?